Come for a Day of Mindfulness

 Days of Mindfulness at the Monastery

-Most Sundays and some select Thursdays we open our monastery to those who would like to come and practice with us for the day.
+Most Sundays we open our monastery to those who would like to come and practice with us for the day.
 This is an opportunity to discover the practice of mindfulness with our community and to enjoy the peace and beauty of our monastery and its magnificent sprawling grounds.

 See below for a typical schedule of events.
 Please note that the schedule is subject to change if the Sunday falls at the end of one of our themed retreats.
 Check our calendar of events for dates of themed retreats throughout the year.